 Change Laptop Lid Open Action in Windows 11/10

 You can make your laptop turn on automatically after opening the lid.
 To change the lid open action of your laptop, you can follow the below suggestions:

-First of all, you need to open your Windows Settings and then navigate to System > Power & sleep section.
+First of all, you need to open your Control panel and then open the Power Options applet.